THE VOLGA GERMANS IN PORTLAND

 Portrait of four Sittner children.
 From left to right: Conrad, Katharina, Johannes and Margaretha.
 Courtesy of Leah Siebert.

-Katherine "Kate" Sittner was born June 8, 1871 in Huck, Russia.
+Katherine "Kate" Sittner was born June 8, 1871, in Huck, Russia.
 Kate's married names were Oliver and Thomas.
 Her first marriage was in 1891 in Portland.
-She died August 13, 1961 in Portland and is buried at the Rose City Cemetery.
+She died in Portland on August 13, 1961, and was buried at the Rose City Cemetery.

-Margaretha "Maggie" Sittner was born February 23, 1862 in Huck, Russia.
+Margaretha "Maggie" Sittner was born on February 23, 1862, in Huck, Russia.
 Maggie's married name was Nagel.
-She died February 13, 1911 in Ritzville, Washington and is buried in the Rose City Cemetery in Portland.
+She died February 13, 1911, in Ritzville, Washington, and is buried in the Rose City Cemetery in Portland.

-After successfully transplanting her family in the New World, the family matriarch, Katherine, died March 11, 1910 in Ritzville, Washington.
+After successfully transplanting her family to the New World, the family matriarch, Katherine, died in Ritzville, Washington, on March 11, 1910.

 Sources